 Talk to your doctor about this diet regimen.
 Choose your oatmeal diet plan with suggested adjustments.

-The choice of oatmeal diet plan as part of a healthy diet to reduce weight is ideal.
+The choice of an oatmeal diet plan as part of a healthy diet to reduce weight is ideal.
 It is itself a low-calorie food item, cost-friendly with several nutritional properties.

-Oatmeal Diet is healthier for weight loss than a low-calorie diet; however, the human body cannot depend on one food group for survival.
+The oatmeal diet is healthier for weight loss than a low-calorie diet; however, the human body cannot depend on one food group for survival.

 One must include all food groups to attain optimum nutritional balance in the body.
 Also, one diet doesn’t fit all.